 Role Play Ideas for Toddlers

-Children may naturally engage in role play across different themes from the early toddler years.
-For example, toddlers love toy kitchens.
-If you’re looking for more ideas to have up your sleeve, check out these 11 role play ideas for toddlers aged one to three.
+Children naturally engage in pretend play during their toddler years.
+They love to mimic what they see at home.
+Check out these 11 engaging role play ideas for toddlers aged one to three.

 1. Hospital